 Recipe Tips & Notes

 - Use super sweet, ripe mangoes.
-The best way to judge the ripeness of mango is by touch and smell rather than color.
-If the mango gives to gentle pressure and smells fruity, it's ready!
-But be careful, if it's too soft, it'll turn to mush in this salad.
+The best way to judge mango ripeness is by touch and smell rather than color.
+If the mango yields to gentle pressure and smells fruity, it's ready!
+But be careful; if it's too soft, it'll turn to mush in this salad.

 - Control the spice level.
 The fresh jalapeno and ground cayenne add a kick of spice.
 Leave the seeds and ribs of the jalapeno pepper intact for a spicier salad.
 For a mild version, remove all seeds and ribs and omit the cayenne in the dressing.